I Love...: I Love Top of the Pops

-VH1 series
+VH1

-VH1 produced a USA version of the series of this show for American television, beginning in 2002 with I Love the '80s.
+VH1 produced a USA version of the I Love the... series for American television, beginning in 2002 with I Love the '80s.
 The programs consist of celebrities discussing American pop culture that relate to the program's overall topic.
-The series continued with programs focusing on decades, such as I Love the '70s, as well as doing sequels to previously done decades, such as I Love the '80s Strikes Back.
-2008 featured the premiere of I Love the New Millennium, the first series to be completed before the end of the decade presented.
+The series continued with programs focusing on decades, such as I Love the '70s and I Love the '90s, as well as doing sequels to previously done decades, such as I Love the '80s Strikes Back, I Love the '90s: Part Deux, I Love the '80s 3-D and I Love the '70s: Volume 2.
+2008 featured the premiere of I Love the New Millennium, the series to be completed before the end of the decade presented, and 2014 ended the I Love the... series with the premiere of I Love the 2000s, the series to be completed after the end of the decade presented.
 The series has so far released two programs that were not focused on decades, with I Love Toys and I Love the Holidays.
 The use of the word "love" instead of the heart symbol was presumably to avoid a trademark dispute with the state of New York, owners of the ILove trademark in the United States.

 On 20 February 2010 VH1 aired six hours' worth of the "best of" specials for the Best of I Love the... series: Best of I Love the '70s, Best of I Love the '80s and Best of I Love the '90s.
 However, these episodes only featured clips that were easy to license.
 Music that had been used in the clips in the previous I Love... series were replaced with generic tracks.

 To deliver funny and memorable moments on the spot, the guests gradually switched from best-known celebrities to lesser-known people with comedic backgrounds; this latter group rose in popularity as the shows are centered more on the subjects than the guests.